How to prepare for flooding

-View and print custom online maps using King County data including parcels, floodway and floodplain boundaries.
+View custom online maps using King County data including parcels, floodway and floodplain boundaries.

-Information on locating Flood Insurance Rate Maps (FIRM), understand how to read them, and requesting a map change.
+Locate Flood Insurance Rate Maps, learn how to read them or request a map change.

 - Learn the safest route from your home or business to high ground.

-- Make arrangements for housing in the event you need to evacuate your home.
+- Make arrangements for housing in case you need to evacuate your home.

-- Establish meeting places and phone numbers in case family members are separated by rising flood waters.
+- Identify a meeting place and share phone numbers in case your family is separated by rising flood waters.

 - Teach all family members how and when to turn off gas, electricity and water lines.